leverh/react-bookhub-app/README.md

 ### 18. **User Feedback on Actions**:
 - **Procedure**:
-  - Perform various actions like posting a comment, liking a review, or adding a book.
+  - Perform various actions like posting a comment, liking a review, adding a book, deleting reviews, upon successful signups, etc.
   - Observe if there's any feedback provided to the user (like a success message or a loading spinner- or a re-direct).
 - **Results**:
-  - User received immediate feedback on their actions, ensuring clarity and a good user experience.
+  - User received immediate feedback on their actions, ensuring clarity and a good user experience through redirects, modals, changing graphics, and loading spinners.

 ### 19. **Accessibility Features**:
 - **Procedure**:
   - Navigate the website using only a keyboard.
-  - Use screen reading tools, if available, to check how the website is read out.
+  - Use screen reading tools to check how the website is read out.
 - **Results**:
   - The website was navigable using just the keyboard.
   - Screen reading tools provided an accurate and user-friendly reading of the website.